2025 BIRS program in Banff, Oaxaca, Hangzhou, Chennai and Granada: Call for proposals - Deadline September 15, 2023

 Proposed programs should aim to engage with diverse mathematical communities, in particular those that are geographically close to the locations of the proposed program, and pay special attention to training and mentorship of junior researchers.
 Applicants are asked to take into consideration BIRS's commitment to increasing the participation of women and other under-represented minorities in mathematical sciences.

-In addition to 5-day workshops, BIRS also hosts Summer Schools, Hybrid Thematic Programs, Focused Research Groups, Research in Teams, Group Follow-ons and provides many other opportunities for research, knowledge dissemination and career progress.
+In addition to 5-day workshops, BIRS provides many other opportunities for research, knowledge dissemination and career progress; it hosts Summer Schools, Hybrid Thematic Programs, BIRS Now! events, Focused Research Groups and Research in Teams.
 Full information about BIRS programs can be found here:

 Malabika Pramanik